This electric truck will be a huge hit with its massive frunk, dual motors and gobs of power.

 Let's take a dive into all the details we know about the upcoming Ford F-150 electric pickup truck.
 Its launch is reportedly only some 2 years away and here's what else we know about the electric truck from Ford.

 ***UPDATE 3: Ford has just announced that the F-150 electric pickup truck will be the most powerful F-150 ever and that it will feature a giant frunk, dual motors and be the most capable Ford truck to date.
-It will go on sales in mid 2022.
+It will go on sale in mid-2022.

 ***UPDATE: Ford has now made it known that this truck will not launch until 2022.
 See new details here.

-The electric Ford F-150 will possibly debut in 2021.
-The truck will allegedly be the Blue Ovals followup EV to launching its upcoming electric crossover with Mustang-inspired styling.
+The electric Ford F-150 Lightning debuts May 19 at 9:30 Eastern.
+The truck will allegedly be the Blue Oval's follow-up EV to launching its upcoming electric crossover with Mustang-inspired styling.
 Known as the Ford Mustang Mach-E, the electric SUV will kick off Ford's wholehearted approach to make extremely compelling electric vehicles.

 Gallery: Ford F-150 EV Spy Shots